 - Be flexible in how you think about your products and services.

 A lot of us are relying on video conferencing right now as we work from home.
 One area that didn’t really need to use video conferencing a lot–up until now–is the K-12 market.
 But with school closures happening at an alarming rate, the need for educators to communicate with their students over video has grown dramatically.
-To meet that need, Zoom video conferencing came in and started offering free access to Zoom for K-12 schools.
-What’s even more interesting is seeing how the company’s offerings are evolving as they navigate this new space, removing meeting time limits for schools.
+Zoom video conferencing came in and started offering free access to Zoom for K-12 schools having over 7.09 million downloads this made Zoom the ninth most popular non-game app publisher on the Apple App Store.
+Even more interesting is seeing how the company’s offerings are evolving as they navigate this new space, removing meeting time limits for schools.

 I have no doubt that a lot of us will continue to be in “learning mode” for the foreseeable future, whether it comes to mastering how to work remotely or how to continue to innovate our businesses in this new world we’ve entered.
 What remains constant, though, is the opportunity to stay true to our brand values and how we want our customers to perceive us through this challenging time and beyond.